52147/Operating-System/Operating system.md

 ## Cpapter 4 Threads & Concurrency
+- process:
   - a process was an executing program with a single threas of control.
   - a process contain multiple threads of control
 - Identifying opportunities for parallelism through the use of threads
-- is becoming increasingly important for modern multicore systems that provide multiple CPUs.
+- is important for **multicore systems that provide multiple CPUs.**
 - In this chapter, we introduce many concepts associated with multithreaded computer systems,
 - including APIs for the Pthreads, Windows, and Java thread libries.
 - And features that abstract the concept of creating threads,